sirisian/ecmascript-types/composites.md

 }
 ```

-The type form in that second arm relies on ```is``` being one operator whose right side is the pattern grammar, with a type as one of its forms: ```value is Composite.<IPoint>``` is then the structural test this proposal defines and ```value is { let x }``` is the pattern proposal's, rather than two boolean operators sharing a name and both taking something brace-shaped.
+The type form in that second arm is [pattern matching](patternmatching.md)'s rule that a type is a pattern, and its widening of ```is``` is what keeps one operator serving both questions: ```value is Composite.<IPoint>``` is the structural test this proposal defines, ```value is { let x }``` is the pattern form, and there are not two boolean operators sharing a name and both taking something brace-shaped.

 **Object patterns need no special casing.** Every key of a composite is own, enumerable, and non-configurable, there are no getters and no prototype, so a subset pattern tests exactly what it names and a rest pattern collects the remaining fields.
-The object-pattern caching the proposal specifies - guarding against getters that are expensive or non-idempotent - is unnecessary for a composite subject, whose every read is idempotent by construction, so an implementation may skip it.
+The object-pattern caching [pattern matching](patternmatching.md) specifies - each property read at most once per match, guarding against getters that are expensive or non-idempotent - is unnecessary for a composite subject, whose every read is idempotent by construction, so an implementation may skip it.

 **Array patterns reach tuple composites through iteration.** They obtain an iterator from the subject, which is what the tuple kind's iterability is for: without it ```when [let x, let y]:``` would silently fail to match every tuple composite, which is the difference between a feature and a trap.